 Thankfully, that’s now all changed.
 While you won’t find a thriving gay scene like London or Bangkok, there are several LGBT centred events in Mumbai.
 Here are some resources that will help you plan a fun-filled gay night out in the city.

-Gay Bombay: A platform created by gay men for gay men.
-Gay Bombay is a safe space for like-minded people to connect and share experiences.
+Gay B0mbay: A platform created by gay men for gay men.
+Gay B0mbay is a safe space for like-minded people to connect and share experiences.
 They also organise regular gay-meets and events, including club nights at Invincible Boudoir & Jardin – Aptly anagrammed as Invincible BJ!

 Kashish Mumbai Queer Film Festival: June 2019 celebrated the 10th anniversary of the Mumbai queer film festival.
 Which goes to show how hard LGBT activists have worked to gain visibility and acceptance for the community.
 The festival was voted among the ‘Top 5 global LGBT film festivals’ and can be seen represented at film festivals all over the world.